Karin M. Rabe

-Karin M. Rabe (born 1961) is an American condensed matter and computational materials physicist known for her studies of materials near phase transitions, including ferroelectrics, multiferroics, and martensites.
+Karin Maria Rabe (born April 1, 1961) is an American condensed matter and computational materials physicist known for her studies of materials near phase transitions, including ferroelectrics, multiferroics, and martensites.
 She also works on the theoretical design of new materials.
 She is a distinguished professor and Board of Governors Professor of Physics at Rutgers University.

 Education and career

-Rabe graduated magna cum laude from Princeton University in 1982, with a bachelor's degree in physics.
+Rabe was born in New York City and attended the Bronx High School of Science.
+She graduated magna cum laude from Princeton University in 1982, with a bachelor's degree in physics.
 She completed her Ph.D. in 1987 at the Massachusetts Institute of Technology; her dissertation Ab initio Statistical Mechanics of Structural Phase Transitions was supervised by John Joannopoulos.

 After postdoctoral research at AT&T Bell Laboratories, she joined Yale University as Clare Boothe Luce Assistant Professor of Applied Physics and Physics in 1989.
 She became full professor at Yale in 1999, and moved to Rutgers in 2000.
 At Rutgers, her doctoral students have included 2013 MacArthur "Genius" Award winner Craig Fennie.

 Rabe also served as chair of the board of the Aspen Center for Physics from 2018 to 2021, as president from 2013 to 2016, and as vice president from 2007 to 2013.